 Listen with your Heart (Ex): You music defies the limitations of sound.
 Beginning at 19th level, your raging song can affect allies who cannot see or hear you, and you do not have a chance to fail to perform when you are deaf.

 Comeback Tour (Su): The best acts never die.
 At 20th level, once per day you can heal all your allies for 10 hit points times your Charisma modifier hit points (minimum 10 hit points).
 If an ally is below 0 hit points when you use this ability, you heal them to 0 hit points before applying the healing.
 If an ally is dead, you restore them to life at 0 hit points before applying the healing.
 You can use this ability even when you cannot take actions, but if you are dead, you can only use it on the turn immediately after you die.
-If you are sustaining a raging song, using this ability immediately the song and its effects.
+If you are sustaining a raging song, using this ability immediately ends the song and its effects.